 |Total Depth %||0.1%||0.1%||Not averaged|

 Proportions are terrific to use with broad predictive analysis tools.
 If you want to get into nuances like diamond cut consistency or 3D optical precision, we cover them below in performance scope images and computer modeling.

 PriceScope Pointer: The numbers on GIA reports are not accurate to a tenth of a degree, like those on AGS reports.
 The Pavilion Angle is rounded to the nearest 0.2 degrees.
 The Crown Angle, Star, and Lower Halves are rounded to the nearest 0.5 degrees or 5%.
 This prevents extremely detailed cut analysis of GIA-graded diamonds.

 Holloway Cut Advisor (HCA)

-The Holloway Cut Advisor (HCA) is an analytic tool that uses measurements of a round brilliant diamond to calculate potential light return, fire, scintillation and spread.
+The Holloway Cut Advisor (HCA) is an analytic tool that uses measurements of a round brilliant diamond to calculate the potential light return, fire, scintillation, and spread.
 When you register with PriceScope you can analyze three diamonds for free.
 HCA scores are also included in PriceScope round diamond search results.

 The HCA is the best rejection tool available for assessing diamond cut.
 Its primary use is disqualifying proportions sets known to “leak light” and reduce brightness.
 While doing this it also gives reliable broad predictions about light return (brightness) and spread (physical size for carat weight), as well as hypothetical but logical conclusions about predicted fire and scintillation.